stolksdorf/pico-router/README.md

 ### `pico-router.navigate(path, forceReload)`

 If you need to update the url using `history.pushState` you can use this.
-It will trigger the router to rerender.
+It will trigger the router to re-render.
 Pass `true` as the second parameter to force the browser to reload at the path given.